Theia-Finance-Labs/climate.risk.tool/CONTEXT.md

 - Used for assets WITHOUT coordinates
 - Priority: municipality (ADM2) > province (ADM1)
 - Validates required hazards from events against available precomputed data
+- Raises explicit errors listing any missing hazards when precomputed data is incomplete for an asset
 - Returns `matching_method = "municipality"` or `"province"`
 - Raises detailed errors if region or hazard combo not found